-DC Volts - Measures DC voltage applied to the Meter In port.
+DC Volts measures DC voltage applied to the Meter In port.
 The full scale DC Range is selectable via a horizontal submenu.
-Note: If there is a DC offset apparent with no input connected it can be zeroed out by using the Set DC Offset function.
+Note: If a DC offset is apparent with no input connected, it can be zeroed out by using the Set DC Offset function.

-Note: Pressing Display Zone, Oscilloscope, Set DC Offset soft key zeros or compensates for any accumulated DC offset caused by drift in the input amplifier of the R8100 over long periods of time.
+Note: Clicking Display Zone, Oscilloscope, Set DC Offset soft key zeros or compensates for any accumulated DC offset caused by drift in the input amplifier of the R8600 over long periods of time.
 This may show up as a DC level indicated on the Oscilloscope and DC Voltmeter when no input is connected to the Meter In port.
-With the Meter In port disconnected press the soft key to eliminate the offset.
-The compensation is stored permanently in the R8100 until the next time this soft key is pressed.
+With the Meter In port disconnected, click the soft key to eliminate the offset.
+The compensation is stored permanently in the R8600 until the next time this soft key is clicked.